 - Go onto the Rescale platform Web UI and select + New Job.

 - Feel free to rename the job by clicking on the pencil icon next to the job name (Untitled Job) at the top of the page.

-- Click on Use files from Cloud storage is a simple and scalable way to store, access,...
+- Click on Use files from a simple and scalable way to store, access, and share data o...
 More and select the

 .tzrfile you uploaded from the Desktop instance: